IGBlue/BrocadeSwConfig/README.md

 The programs are written in Python and a prerequite is that Python is installed.
 Development was done under Windows.

 Full documentation is available in the BrocadeSwitches PDF or DOCX files.
-I ti suggested that these be used to evaluate suitablilty.
+It is suggested that these be used to evaluate suitablilty.

 The ZIP file contains all the files in the project repository for ease of download.